habitat-sh/habitat/www/source/docs/run-packages-overview.html.md

       hab pkg install yourorigin/yourpackage

-4. Ensure that all the utilities needed to create a Docker container are on the path:

-      export PATH=$PATH:`hab pkg path core/hab-studio`/bin:`hab pkg path core/hab-pkg-dockerize`/bin:`hab pkg path core/docker`/bin

-5. Run the Docker exporter on the package:
+4. Run the Docker exporter on the package. (`hab pkg exec` sets the correct paths needed to find all the exporter's dependencies.)

-      hab-pkg-dockerize yourorigin/yourpackage
+      hab pkg exec core/hab-pkg-dockerize hab-pkg-dockerize yourorigin/yourpackage

-6. You can now exit the studio.
+5. You can now exit the studio.
 The new Docker image exists on your computer and can be examined with `docker images` or run with `docker run`.

 For an example of running a Habitat service in a Docker container, see the [Run your service](/tutorials/getting-started-process-build) step in the Getting Started tutorial.